pingcap/docs/system-variables.md

 - Scope: GLOBAL
 - Persists to cluster: Yes
 - Applies to hint [SET_VAR](/optimizer-hints.md#set_varvar_namevar_value): No
+- Type: Boolean
-- Default value: `1`
+- Default value: `OFF`
-- Value range: `1` or `2`
-- This variable is used to control whether to enable [TiDB DDL V2](/ddl-v2.md).
-Setting it to `2` enables this feature, and setting it to `1` disables it.
-The default value is `1`.
-After you enable it, TiDB uses TiDB DDL V2 to execute DDL statements.
+- This variable is used to control whether to enable [TiDB Accelerated Table Creation](/accelerated-table-creation.md).
-- Starting from v7.6.0, TiDB only supports accelerating table creation by the [`CREATE TABLE`](/sql-statements/sql-statement-create-table.md) statement.
+- Starting from v8.0.0, TiDB supports accelerating table creation by the [`CREATE TABLE`](/sql-statements/sql-statement-create-table.md) statement using `tidb_enable_fast_create_table`.
+- This variable is renamed from the variable [`tidb_ddl_version`](https://docs.pingcap.com/tidb/v7.6/system-variables#tidb_ddl_version-new-in-v760) that is introduced in v7.6.0.
+Starting from v8.0.0, `tidb_ddl_version` no longer takes effect.

 ### tidb_default_string_match_selectivity <span class="version-mark">New in v6.2.0</span>